 Remember, simply click on the link to the page associated with each choice, or click the page numbers on the bottom of each page if you like randomness.

 Please note: I wrote this prior to the mounting controversies surrounding Johnny Depp.
-The portrayal of Johnny Depp in this story is entirely fictional and is not based on any fact or perceived facts apart from the roles that he has played in films in the past, and public statements from Johnny himself about his life and work (namely from interviews and his accounts in the oral biography Gonzo: The Life of Hunter S. Thompson).
-I do not intend to slander, defame or otherwise offend or even support this actor in light of the controversy surrounding his divorce with Amber Heard and allegations of domestic violence; this is merely a work of parody/satire about Hollywood and the acting profession, with a caricature of Johnny as the central character.
+The portrayal of Depp in this story is entirely fictional and is not based on any fact or perceived facts apart from the roles that he has played in films in the past, and public statements from Depp himself about his life and work (namely from interviews and his accounts in the oral biography Gonzo: The Life of Hunter S. Thompson).
+I do not intend to slander, defame or otherwise offend or even support this actor in light of the controversy surrounding his divorce with Amber Heard and serious allegations of domestic violence; this is merely a work of parody/satire about Hollywood and the acting profession, with a caricature of Depp as the central character.

 EXT.
 EVIL ISLAND – NIGHT

 It’s a dreary night.
 The camera pans right from the dark ocean as violent waves thrash at the air above to a beach made of jagged rocks.
 Lightning strikes three times.
 The camera tilts up to a castle-like compound that’s oddly shaped like a modern research and development center, complete with a bright green neon sign that reads “EVIL ISLAND RESEARCH & DEVELOPMENT CENTER” over the entrance, which features automatic sliding doors that greet no one.

 INT.
 EVIL ISLAND R&D CENTER